alancharlesmitchell/power-management-batch/how to use.md

     - You will see each of your power modes and a registry address next to them.

-  **3.** to edit this batch for your machine, copy the registry address of the power setting you want and replace the example registry address in the batch file
+  **3.** to edit this batch for your machine, copy the registry address of the power setting you want and replace the example registry address in the batch file.
+Additionally, you can edit whether battery saver is enabled by changing the numerical value after the last statement in the batch file.

   **4.** place this batch in a folder that you will not move